Mentor FAQs and Resources

 What’s that gold star icon?

-New mentors and previous mentors who have a track record of fully reviewing and making decisions on their applicants have a gold star next their name on the public project listings page.
+New mentors and previous mentors who have a track record of fully reviewing and making decisions on their applicants have a gold star next to their name on the public project listings page.
 This is a great indicator for students when they are applying for projects.
 A gold star means that the mentor fully reviewed all of their applicants the last time they posted a project.

 PROPEL Project Posting FAQs